GSD9 is now recognised as one of the more prevalent forms of GSD, accounting for 25% of all people affected by GSD.

 Muscle problems are present in some variants.
 A major feature is the wide variety of symptoms from person to person.

-The information for this webpage came from this article which can be accessed here.
-(The paper does not cover the PHKG1 / GSD9d muscle form.)
+The information for this webpage came from the following paper.
+It does not cover the PHKG1 (GSD9d) muscle variant.

 View the paper on GSD6 and GSD9.

-For this form, please see the panel in the diagnosis and follow up section.
+For this variant, please see the panel in the diagnosis and follow up section.